 Nairobi National Park

 Nairobi National Park is the first park to be gazetted in Kenya and is located about 7km south of Nairobi.
 It’s the only wildlife park in the world that is so close to the city.
-The park covers an area of 117km2.
-It consists partly of thick woods near the city outskirts, partly of rolling plains and valleys, and partly of wooded confluence of several rivers.

 Visit Simba Paka Safaris for this and more information.